CodepediaOrg/dev-resources/README.md

  * [REST assured usage](https://github.com/jayway/rest-assured/wiki/Usage) - \[ rest assured examples\]*
 * [swagger.io](http://swagger.io/getting-started/) - the goal of [Swagger™](http://swagger.io/getting-started/) is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection. - \[ rest api design \]
 * [REST Easy](http://resteasy.jboss.org/) - RESTEasy is a JBoss project that provides various frameworks to help you build RESTful Web Services and RESTful Java applications.
 It is a fully certified and portable implementation of the JAX-RS specification.
 JAX-RS is a new JCP specification that provides a Java API for RESTful Web Services over the HTTP protocol. - \[ rest JAX-RS implementation, rest jboss \]
+* [Tutorial – REST API design and implementation in Java with Jersey and Spring](http://resteasy.jboss.org/) - RESTEasy is a JBoss project that provides various frameworks to help you build RESTful Web Services and RESTful Java applications.
+It is a fully certified and portable implementation of the JAX-RS specification.
+JAX-RS is a new JCP specification that provides a Java API for RESTful Web Services over the HTTP protocol. - \[ rest JAX-RS implementation, rest jboss \]
+* [Jersey ](RESTful Web Services in Java) - Jersey RESTful Web Services framework is open source, production quality, framework for developing RESTful Web Services in Java that provides support for JAX-RS APIs and serves as a JAX-RS (JSR 311 & JSR 339) Reference Implementation. - \[ rest JAX-RS implementation, rest jersey \]

 ### <a name="rxjs"></a>RxJS
 * [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - \[reactive programming, RxJS, clear, 6k+ stars, github \]